ClementTsang/bottom/docs/content/troubleshooting.md

 ## Why can't I see all my temperature sensors on Windows?

-This is a [known limitation](./support/official.md#windows), some sensors may require admin privileges to get sensor data.
+This is a known issue, some sensors may require admin privileges to get sensor data.

 ## Why don't I see dual batteries on Windows reported separately? (e.g. Thinkpads)

-This is a [known limitation](./support/official.md#windows) which seems to be with how batteries are being detected on Windows.
+This is a known issue which seems to be with how batteries are being detected on Windows.

 ## Why can't I see all my temperature sensors on WSL?

-This is a [known limitation](./support/official.md#windows) with WSL.
+This is a known limitation with WSL.
 Due to how it works, hosts may not expose their temperature sensors and therefore, temperature sensors might be missing.

 ## Why does WSL2 not match Task Manager?

-This is a [known limitation](./support/official.md#windows) with WSL2.
+This is a known limitation with WSL2.
 Due to how WSL2 works, the two might not match up in terms of reported data.

 ## Why can't I see all my processes/process data on macOS?

-This is a [known limitation](./support/official.md#macos), and you may have to run the program with elevated privileges to work around it - for example:
+You may have to run the program with elevated privileges to work around it - for example:

 ```bash
 sudo btm
 ```

+!!!
+Warning

-**Please note that you should be certain that you trust any software you grant root privileges.**
+    Please note that you should be certain that you trust any software you grant root privileges.

     There are measures taken to try to maximize the amount of information obtained without elevated privileges.
 For example, one can modify the instructions found on the [htop wiki](https://github.com/hishamhm/htop/wiki/macOS:-run-without-sudo) on how to run htop without sudo for bottom.
 However, **please** understand the potential security risks before doing so!

 ## My configuration file isn't working